 4.)
 Use your whole self.
 I’m unsure if this might be a unique pitfall in my own improv circles, but I’ve seen a disproportionate number of improv scenes that are aspiring to assume a dramatic tone launch with some variation of “Sit down, we need to talk.”
 Such a move invariably nixes almost any interesting physicality or staging.
 Similarly, some improvisers take on a quieter (often lower) and less supported vocal quality that telegraphs the desire to engage in “real acting now” but equally prevents verbal variety, nuance and, in the worst cases, audience comprehension.
 Dramatic scenes tend to thrive when we fully explore all the verbal, physical and emotional components of the action.
 The innate trap of our wharf scenario would be to just sit on the edge of the wharf for the duration of the scene.
 Yes, this could work in adroit hands, especially if you’re performing in a smaller space with limited staging options, but embracing activities, body language and opportunities to show rather than tell the audience about the depth of the relationship and difficulty of this moment will likely add so much to the performance.
 Perhaps A and B always used to feed ducks on the lake and have brought a loaf of stale bread.
 Or one of them has surprised the other with a basket of their favorite snacks.
 Or they enjoy fishing, bird-watching, or skipping stones.
 Almost any premise that invites movement will unlock whole new levels and allow you to fill any intentional awkward silences with subtext-laden action rather than solipsistic indulgence.

 5.)
 Consider your intent and audience.
 Furthermore, I’d recommend that our dramatic efforts don’t trigger or needlessly bombard audiences or scene partners with “shocking” material.
 In the healing arts there are often explicit social contracts between the performers as to how to address or represent sensitive material: this is much less common in more commercial performance enterprises, but there is unmistakable value in displaying equal care in terms of how we honor and welcome our audiences regardless of our preferred improv delivery system.
 It’s important and generous to consider the frame and expectations of all those in attendance.
 If they have gathered to blow off steam at an event advertised as a short-form laugh-fest extravaganza it’s probably not in good form to suddenly drop in triggering material without the time or intent to do so carefully and thoughtfully.
-Even when an audience is in the know that deeper themes and content is part of the performance parameters I would hold that care should still be taken: there’s a marked difference between tough material emerging organically from the flow of the action and players inelegantly dropping in content bombs for an ill-conceived shock value.
+Even when an audience is in the know that deeper themes and content is part of the performance parameters I would hold that care should still be taken: there’s a marked difference between tough material emerging organically from the flow of the action and players inelegantly launching content bombs for an ill-conceived shock value.
 Don’t mistake taboo or controversial topics as being synonymous with drama; simple situations played with conviction and vulnerability will more often than not get you to the finish line.
 I’ll heed my own advice and not provide potentially rough examples of how this might occur in our high school example.
 When it comes to challenging material I’d also strongly advise against didacticism – presenting an issue in a slanted or simplistic light so as to uphold a pre-selected political stance.
 Such an approach can quickly lose an audience and undermine the established (and messier) realities and truths of your characters.

 6.)
 Resist the temptation to solve everything.
 When working in psycho-dramatic forms, such as Playback Theatre or Sociodrama, it could prove important that a reenactment finds a positive or uplifting outcome, especially when you’re working with real attendees and their equally real narratives.
 In fictional modes a well-intentioned desire to resolve complex conflicts or issues can result in saccharine plot points that undermine the integrity of the work.
 Magical or “Disneyified” solutions (a Mickey ex machina if you will) rarely ring true – finding a winning lottery ticket, miraculously getting offered the perfect job, the object of your unrequited affection suddenly loving you back… It’s an understandable instinct to want to give out protagonists their unfettered dreams, and in some genre-based work this may be built into the source material a little, but generally I find messier resolutions or denouements tend to ring truer.
 Yes, Player A and B could decide that neither of them will go to college but instead purchase the cottage by this wharf and now live here together in exquisite bliss.
 But successful and memorable drama often emerges from tensions and questions that have no simple solutions.
 And when we frantically grasp at such solutions we tend to assume a level of socioeconomic privilege or advantage that erases financial, cultural and geographic difference.
 In long-form traditions it’s also innately more interesting to see characters make difficult choices that propel them towards new opportunities and challenges as opposed to clinging onto a status quo that leaves them as is.